jnyfah/jnyfah.github.io/_posts/trustedexecution.md

 There are currently two leading models of TEEs:

 **Process-based TEE's:** current implementations include Intel's SGX (Software Guard eXtensions).
-Intel SGX is an extention to intel processor that provides record level, secure hardware enabled execution enviroment for program and data to ensure its confidentiality and integrity in both local and remote confidentiality.
+Intel SGX is an extension to intel processor that provides record level, secure hardware enabled execution environment for program and data to ensure its confidentiality and integrity in both local and remote confidentiality.

 **VM-based TEE's:** current implementations include AMD's SEV (Secure Encrypted Virtualization).
 SEV is an extension to the AMD-V architecture which supports running virtual machines (VMs) under the control of a hypervisor.
 When enabled, the memory contents of a VM will be transparently encrypted with a key unique to that VM.